The All Ireland Talent Show series 1: Clíona Hagan

 Clíona Hagan is a 19-year-old opera singer from County Tyrone.
 If she wins she intends to spend the money helping her Granny, who cares for a relative.

 The Rooneys

 The Rooneys are a family traditional group from County Down, ranging in age from fourteen to twenty-two years.
 They have performed in the past, in front of 4,000 people, in Belfast.

 Week four (The East)

 The fourth episode was broadcast on 25 January 2009.
 It featured auditions from the East which saw Bláthnaid Ní Chofaigh choose five acts to compete.

 Holly Ann Traynor

 Holly Ann Traynor is a 20-year-old poet from County Louth.
 She writes her own poetry which she then acts out in various accents.

 Lauren Murtagh

 Lauren Murtagh is a 7-year-old singer.
 She sang The Zutons song "Valerie" at the auditions.
-She is from Navan Co.
-Meath.
+She is from Navan County Meath.
 She narrowly missed out on the final in the live shows, coming 3rd.